Black-tailed godwit: Distribution and habitat

 Black-tailed godwits are much more likely to be found on inland wetlands than the more coastal bar-tailed godwit.
 They migrate in flocks to western Europe, Africa, south Asia and Australia.
 Although this species occurs in Ireland and Great Britain all year-round, they are not the same birds.
-The breeding birds depart in autumn, but are replaced in winter by the larger Icelandic race.
+The breeding birds depart in autumn, but are replaced in winter by the smaller Icelandic race.
 These birds occasionally appear in the Aleutian Islands and, rarely, on the Atlantic coast of North America.